 For good security, two of the above measures should be employed for what is known as "two-factor security".
 For example, to obtain money from a bank cash machine both a card and a PIN (personal identification number password) are required.

 Where computer security is concerned, one measure of user verification will almost always be a password given the relative technical ease with which this can be implemented.
-Computer keyboards, mobile computers and dedicated input devices that include finger print readers are also becoming more common, and can be combined with passwording to achieve two-factor security.
+Computer keyboards, laptops, smartphones and dedicated input devices that include finger print readers are also becoming more common, and can be combined with passwording to achieve two-factor security.
 ID cards and even retinal scans are also used in conjunction with passwords on high-end security systems.
 However, any system that requires a token or biometric to be read has proved difficult to rollout en-mass.
-This said, recently some banks have started to provide each customer with a reader device into which their bank card is inserted.
-This allows for two-factor security, as the unit displays a number for each transaction that is uniquely in sequence with their bank.
-More information on the card reader supplied by Natwest Bank to its customers since November 2007 can be found here.
+This said, many online service providers do now offer two-factor authentication systems by securing user accounts with both a password and possession of a mobile mobile to which a code is sent, and as I explain in the following video:

 Users should also try and ensure password security by following the measures as outlined below under "Internet Security".